-, I
+Current TRL: 3 Target TRL: Application Need/Date: 2020 Application Mission: Athena Contract Duration: 24 months S/W Clause: N/A

-Current TRL: 3 Target 5 Application 2020
+Low temperature radiator panel with embedded heat pipes - CCN

-TRL: Need/Date:
+Programme: СТР Reference: C221-020MT

-Application Mission: Contract Duration: 24 months S/W Clause: N/A Consistency with Harmonisation Roadmap and conclusion: N/A
+Title: Low temperature radiator panel with embedded heat pipes - CCN

-Low temperature radiator panel with embedded heat pipes - CCN Programme: СТР Reference: C221-020MT I ITID' Low temperature radiator panel with embedded heat pipes - CCN Total Budget: 300 kEuro
+Total Budget: 300 kEuro

-The overall objective of this activity is to design, develop and test a demonstrator of a radiator panel with ethane embedded heat pipes
+Ola in a time a

-The WFI instrument which will be embarked on the Athena spacecraft requires heat rejection capabilities onto a low temperature interface.
-In its operational state, the camera head of WFI needs to dissipate around 40 W into at an interface with a temperature of 173 K. This heat needs to be transported through linking heat pipes to a set of radiator panels that need to be operating at even lower temperatures (less than 163 K).
+The overall objective of this activity is to design, develop and test a demonstrator of a radiator panel with ethane embedded heat pipes be operating at even lower temperatures (less than 163 K).
 Due to the lower radiative power dissipation performance at these temperatures, it is envisaged to use panels with embedded heat pipes to improve the performance as much as possible.
 These embedded heat pipes are foreseen to use ethane as the working fluid (different from the standard ammonia).
 The development of the radiator panel with embedded ethane heat pipes is ongoing under a previous ESA contract.
 Design trade-offs include investigation of different solutions, such as embedded geometry (vertical/horizontal), thicknesses, different materials, etc.